Introduction

 Common (But Not Always Accepted) Requests

 These provisions are less universal, but not unreasonable.
-LPs should be thoughtful about when and how to ask:
+LPs should be thoughtful about when and how to ask.

 - Co-Investment / Pro-Rata Priority Language